Splitting, Splicing and Projection in BPD Personalities

 and implacable.
 Being hard on themselves is a self-defeating, typical

-all Borderlines mutilate their skin, but most of them have become
+all Borderlines mutilate their skin, but most have become emotional

 shortcomings or deficits can make somebody with BPD believe they